DLR-RM/shape-completion/dataset/README.md

-# shape-completion-dataset

-# Dataset
+# Datasets

-The `dataset` repository provides a comprehensive suite of tools for managing, loading, and transforming datasets, particularly focusing on 3D data and geometric objects.
-This module aims to support a variety of data types and operations, including mesh manipulation, transformations, and interaction with specific datasets like BOP, ShapeNet, and YCB.
+Comprehensive suite of tools for managing, loading, and transforming datasets, particularly focusing on 3D data and geometric objects.
+The aim is to support a variety of data types and operations, including mesh manipulation, transformations, and interaction with specific datasets like BOP, ShapeNet, and YCB.